-Different Jobs in the 3 Branches of the Criminal Justice System
+Criminal Justice Jobs in the Different Branches of the CJ System

 - The court system and accompanying lawyers – Uphold the law and determine if charges are justified.